cedreaper/cedreaper.github.io/csx/gloagent.md

 ### ✉️ Auto Replies <a name="auto-replies"></a>

 Auto replies make sure your leads never feel ignored.
+Using this feature will ensure your customer gets a quick text message back right after they submit the lead form.
 They’re the first impression of your business—make it shine 🌟.

 ---